 Lollipop Lounge All concerts start at 8 p.m.
-The indoor space has a loft feel with a slightly speakeasy feeling.
-The lounge also has a private balcony with a lounge seating.
+The indoor space has a soft feel with a slight speakeasy feeling.
+The lounge also has a private balcony with lounge seating.
 This is a small venue that tends to fill quickly with locals and tourists alike.
-The venue has a sizable bar, and a small stage with two small speakers.
+The venue has a sizable bar and a small stage with two small speakers.
 Bring your own food and drinks, or grab a cocktail and listen to the night’s music.
 The Back Room This space is fairly unique in that it is often rented for private events.
 The Back Room is a club located in an old church.
 It offers two very small rooms.
 A “green room” is a spacious room with a sofa bed for private guests.
-The main room is packed with tables, chairs, and several standing room-only areas.
+The main room is packed with tables, chairs, and several standing-room-only areas.
 Large screens offer background audio.

 Where to Find Your Jazz